- Education and Science»

 For all the altruism posited, other motivations include money, power, and control of near-Earth orbits, followed by leadership in missions to Mars, the asteroid belt beyond it cor commercial mining, and Jupiter.
 Space tourism activities and military agendas are interwoven into these matters.

-Founders of a Space Nation
+Founders of the First Space Nation

 Country of Origin